 The town of Hakone has a hub around the train station, where there are a few restaurants and shops, and from which you have a few options.
-I took a train from Odawara to Hakone, where I boarded a bus (I genuinely cannot remember what line we took, so please please, please ask when you arrive if you plan on going).
-The bus took the group to the top of the mountain, which is where you’ll find both the lake and the shrine.
-It’s a winding, scaling road, so if you suffer from motion sickness, beware.
+We took a train from Odawara to Hakone, where we boarded a bus (I genuinely cannot remember what line we took, so please please, please ask when you arrive if you plan on going).
+The bus took us to the top of the mountain where you’ll find both the lake and the shrine.
+It’s a winding, scaling road, so if you suffer from motion sickness, you’re probably SOL.

-You’ll also find a phenomenal waterfront with some restaurants at Lake Ashi, along with a 7/11 to get some pork buns and a road beer, and the Hakone Sightseeing Boat.
-The boat looks like a modern-day pirate ship, and is another main sightseeing activity in Hakone.
-I took the boat across the river to the cable car, and it was truly a very pleasant ride and offered incredible views of the shrine and the mountains in the background.
+You’ll also find a phenomenal waterfront with some restaurants at Lake Ashi, along with a 7/11 to get some pork buns and a road beer and the Hakone Sightseeing Boat.
+The boat looks like a modern-day pirate ship and is another main sightseeing activity in Hakone.
+We took the boat across the river to the cable car, and it was a very pleasant ride that offered incredible views of the shrine and the mountains.
 You would have an INCREDIBLE view of Mt.
 Fuji on a clear day, so the clouds were a ~bUzZkIlLl.~